gromacs/gromacs/docs/release-notes/2023/major/performance.rst

 is used when required for accurate integration.
 The improves the performance of both GPU runs and parallel runs.

+The global communication frequency is independent of nstlist
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The global communication frequency no longer depends on nstlist.
+This can improve performance in simulations using GPUs in particular.

 PME decomposition support with CUDA backend
 """"""""""""""""""""""""""""""""""""""""""""